-The Ecology Group at Massey has a large teaching and support staff, with diverse expertise.
-As a postgraduate student undertaking masters studies you will have the opportunity to specialise in stimulating subjects ranging from:
+Massey University has a large teaching and support staff in ecology and related disciplines, with diverse expertise.
+As a postgraduate student undertaking master’s studies you will have the opportunity to specialise in stimulating subjects ranging from:

 The ecology complex at Massey has an excellent range of facilities and equipment including controlled temperature and light rooms, glasshouses and a workshop for making field equipment.
 There are labs for microscopy and image analysis, chemical analysis, ancient DNA, freshwater fish and invertebrates, insects and plant ecology, animal behaviour and soil invertebrate extraction.

 A postgraduate qualification in ecology will allow you to approach many environmental research and management issues from a strong theoretical and practical base.
-Massey ecology graduates may find employment with the Department of Conservation, Regional Councils, Government Research Institutes and Environmental Consultants.
+Massey ecology graduates may find employment with the Department of Conservation, regional councils, government research institutes and environmental consultants.
 Our postgraduate degrees are well regarded internationally so you may continue your studies overseas at a PhD level.

 Others have added another specialisation to become an ecotoxicologist, environmental economist, or even an environmental lawyer.

 International trends are for employers to reward postgraduate study well, especially in larger enterprises.
 The skills you learn are increasingly recognised as setting you apart from other potential employees.